jwd2a/justindav.is/_posts/2018/2018-11-16-required-reading-for-married-couples.md

 quality of sex that we have.

-You're probably going to have sex with your partner at some point, and this subject is something that far too people spend the time learning more about and understanding how to make this aspect of their relationship better.
+You're probably going to have sex with your partner at some point, and this subject is something that far too few people spend the time learning more about and understanding how to make this aspect of their relationship better.
 You own it to each other.